ryanaripley/ryanaripley.github.io/_posts/2017-01-15-making-gimp-less-gimpy.md

 **Edit > Preferences > Tool Options > Move Tool > check "Set layer or path as active"**

 The Gimp move tool (shortcut "M") is another frustrating change from Photoshop.
-By default, clicking and moving grabs whatever layer your cursor is immediately above--usually the background layer.
+By default, clicking and dragging grabs whatever layer your cursor is immediately above--usually the background layer.
 When you choose the option to "set layer path as active," the move tool click-and-drag will only move the selected layer.
 You can hold shift to toggle the behavior, which is nice for switching to a new layer or adjusting a guideline.

 ### 4. Get the shortcuts set up just how you like them

+**Edit > Keyboard Shortcuts**

 - By fault, redo is `Ctrl + 'Y'`, but I'm a `Shift + Ctrl + 'Z'` man myself
 - I think zoom in and zoom out should be `Ctrl + '+'` and `Ctrl + '-'`, respectively